-(a) Whether or not the indemnification or Expense Advance provided in Articles 2 or 3, respectively, is available (other than when not available as a result of the circumstances set forth in Section 2.4), in respect of any Applicable Proceeding in which the Corporation is jointly liable with Indemnitee (or would be if joined in such Proceeding), the Corporation shall, to the fullest extent permitted by law, settle and/or pay, in the first instance, the entire amount of any Expenses or Losses of such Applicable Proceeding (including whether payment is sought by the judgment creditor, or his, her or its successor or assigns, to be collected against the Corporation or the Indemnitee alone, or together) without requiring Indemnitee to contribute to such settlement or payment and the Corporation hereby waives and relinquishes any right of contribution it may have against Indemnitee.
-The Corporation shall not enter into any settlement of any Applicable Proceeding in which the Corporation is jointly liable with Indemnitee (or would be if joined in such Proceeding in which the Corporation is jointly liable with any settlement of any Applicable Proceeding in which the Corporation is jointly liable with Indemnitee.

-(b) Without diminishing or impairing the obligations of the Corporation set forth in the preceding Section 4.1(a), if, for any reason, Indemnitee shall elect or be required to pay all or any portion of any judgment or settlement in any threatened, pending or completed Applicable Proceeding in which the Corporation is jointly liable with Indemnitee (or would be if joined in such Proceeding), except in the circumstances set forth in Section 2.4, the Corporation shall, to the fullest extent permitted by law, pay to Indemnitee the entire amount of any judgment or settlement of such Applicable Proceeding without requiring Indemnitee to contribute to such payment and the Corporation hereby waives and relinquishes any right of contribution it may have against Indemnitee.
+- (a) Whether or not the indemnification or Expense Advance provided in Articles 2 or 3, respectively, is available (other than when not available as a result of the circumstances set forth in Section 2.4), in respect of any Applicable Proceeding in which the Corporation is jointly liable with Indemnitee (or would be if joined in such Proceeding), the Corporation shall, to the fullest extent permitted by law, settle and/or pay, in the first instance, the entire amount of any Expenses or Losses of such Applicable Proceeding (including whether payment is sought by the judgment creditor, or his, her or its successor or assigns, to be collected against the Corporation or the Indemnitee alone, or together) without requiring Indemnitee to contribute to such settlement or payment and the Corporation hereby waives and relinquishes any right of contribution it may have against Indemnitee.
+The Corporation shall not enter into any settlement of any Applicable Proceeding in which the Corporation is jointly liable with Indemnitee (or would be if joined in such Proceeding) unless such settlement provides for a full and final release of all claims asserted against Indemnitee. - (b) Without diminishing or impairing the obligations of the Corporation set forth in the preceding Section 4.1(a), if, for any reason, Indemnitee shall elect or be required to pay all or any portion of any judgment or settlement in any threatened, pending or completed Applicable Proceeding in which the Corporation is jointly liable with Indemnitee (or would be if joined in such Proceeding), except in the circumstances set forth in Section 2.4, the Corporation shall, to the fullest extent permitted by law, pay to Indemnitee the entire amount of any judgment or settlement of such Applicable Proceeding without requiring Indemnitee to contribute to such payment and the Corporation hereby waives and relinquishes any right of contribution it may have against Indemnitee.
 Indemnitee shall not enter into any settlement of any Applicable Proceeding in which the Corporation is jointly liable with Indemnitee (or would be if joined in such Proceeding) unless such settlement provides for a full and final release of all claims asserted against the Corporation.